brunokoga/Montevideo/additionalMonsters_dir/fetchling.md

 **Low-Light Vision** : Fetchlings can see twice as far as humans in conditions of dim light.

-**Skilled** : Fetchlings have a +2 racial bonus on [Knowledge](additionalMonsters/../skills/knowledge#_knowledge) (planes) and [Stealth](additionalMonsters/../skills/stealth#_stealth) checks.
+**Skilled** : Fetchlings have a +2 racial bonus on [Knowledge](additionalMonsters/../skill_dir/knowledge#_knowledge) (planes and [Stealth](additionalMonsters/../skill_dir/stealth#_stealth) checks.

 **Shadow Blending** : See above.

 **Shadowy Resistance** : Fetchlings have cold resistance 5 and electricity resistance 5.

-**Spell-Like Abilities (Sp)** : A fetchling can use _ [disguise self](additionalMonsters/../spells/disguiseSelf#_disguise-self)_ once per day as a spell-like ability.
+**Spell-Like Abilities (Sp** : A fetchling can use _ [disguise self](additionalMonsters/../spell_dir/disguiseSelf#_disguise-self_ once per day as a spell-like ability.
 It can assume the form of any humanoid creature using this spell-like ability.
-When a fetchling reaches 9th level in any combination of classes, it gains _ [shadow walk](additionalMonsters/../spells/shadowWalk#_shadow-walk)_ (self only) as a spell-like ability usable once per day, and at 13th level, it gains _ [plane shift](additionalMonsters/../spells/planeShift#_plane-shift)_ (self only, to the Plane of Shadow or the Material Plane only) usable once per day.
+When a fetchling reaches 9th level in any combination of classes, it gains _ [shadow walk](additionalMonsters/../spell_dir/shadowWalk#_shadow-walk)_ (self only as a spell-like ability usable once per day, and at 13th level, it gains _ [plane shift](additionalMonsters/../spell_dir/planeShift#_plane-shift)_ (self only, to the Plane of Shadow or the Material Plane only) usable once per day.
 A fetchling's caster level is equal to its total Hit Dice.

 **Languages** Fetchlings begin play speaking Common.
-A fetchling with a high Intelligence score can choose any of the following languages: Aklo, Aquan, Auran, Draconic, D'ziriak (understanding only, cannot speak), Ignan, Terran, and any regional human tongue.
+A fetchling with a high Intelligence score can choose any of the following languages: Aklo, Aquan, Auran, Draconic, D'ziriak (understanding only, cannot speak, Ignan, Terran, and any regional human tongue.